September 24, 2021

 Tooth Splint at Kirkland

-A possible solution for a cracked tooth when there is damage to the surrounding bones and gums, a tooth splint that bonds a damaged tooth to an adjoining healthy tooth.
+A possible solution for a cracked tooth when there is damage to the surrounding bones and gums, is a tooth splint that bonds a damaged tooth to an adjoining healthy tooth.

 This method enables the bones and gums around the teeth to recover from trauma